Vue Wrapper Patterns for Spatial Components

 // Field order is chosen so the struct sums to exactly 16 bytes

-// (the minimum uniform-buffer alignment).
+// (the minimum uniform-buffer block size).
 No explicit padding required.

 struct Uniforms {